Austoonzzz/nexone-rlp-scripts/README.md

 ### 4. Getting Help
 - If you encounter any issues or need assistance, please contact Austin in Google Chat or email.
+- If you have a GitHUB account, you can also submit a ticket in the ["Issues"](https://github.com/Austoonzzz/nexone-rlp-scripts/issues) tab